 Legalism clouded the judgment of the Galatians.
-Paul presented grace in very clear terms but legalists came along and clouded the issue.
+Paul presented grace unambiguously, but legalists came along and clouded the issue.

 Jesus Christ was clearly portrayed among you as crucified?

 The words “clearly portrayed” literally mean to write before, depict, portray, placard.
-The idea is to post an important public notice.
+The idea is to post a crucial public notice.
 Paul placarded a painting of God’s grace before the eyes of the Galatians.
 He put them on public notice of God’s grace.
-He summoned them by public notice by clearly describe grace in verbal terms.
+He summoned them by public notice by clearly describing grace in verbal terms.

 The cross of Christ is unadulterated grace.
 We can add nothing to it.
 The cross is sufficient in itself to gain God’s approval.
 When we defect from the grace principle, we betray the cross of Christ.
 It is spiritual adultery to revert to legalism.

-Paul placarded a public notice but the legalists subtly and sneakily slipped in their false doctrine.
-One used forthright presentation and the others used cunning.
-Paul unmistakably, clearly presented the claims of the cross.
-Paul designated grace very clearly.
+Paul placarded a public notice, but the legalists subtly and sneakily slipped in their false doctrine.
+One used forthright presentation, and the others used cunning.
+Paul unmistakably clearly presented the claims of the cross.
+He designated grace very clearly.
 The Galatians could read it in big, bold letters as on a billboard.

 “Crucified” is the core of grace.
 Jesus did all the suffering necessary to pay for the penalty of our sins.
-We do not pay for our sins because He took the full penalty for our sins.
+We do not pay for our sins because He took total liability.
 The law condemns us.